-The processing stage of the e-discovery process involves a complicated number of steps as data moves from preservation and collection to analysis and review.
+Although sometimes invisible to the user, the processing stage of e-discovery involves a complicated number of steps as data moves from preservation and collection to analysis and review.
 Processing software can make the workflow easier to master and automate most of the steps involved.
 Nonetheless, legal professionals must understand the many functions involved and often make decisions about which steps should be included for a particular data set and/or which options at each step should be chosen.